serverless-appsync/serverless-appsync-simulator/README.md

 If you have the need of resolving others, feel free to open an issue and explain your use case.

-For now, the supported resources to be automatically resovled are
+For now, the supported resources to be automatically resovled by `Ref:` are:
 - DynamoDb tables
 - S3 Buckets